Helen Tamiris: Great Depression and Federal Dance Project

 Tamiris choreographed and danced in Trojan Incident (1938), a contemporary interpretation of The Trojan Women directed by Hallie Flanagan.
 Trojan Incident played 26 performances at the St. James Theatre, a short run that nonetheless drew intense attention from Broadway producers, who feared that its low ticket prices were undercutting their commercial works.
 More consequentially, Trojan Incident was referenced as part of the backlash against the Federal Theatre Project, which eventually led to its shutdown.
-The final example of Tamiris' work for the Federal Theatre Project before its closure is Adelante (1939), a critique of the Spanish Civil War.
+The final example of Tamiris's work for the Federal Theatre Project before its closure is Adelante (1939), a critique of the Spanish Civil War.